Ferdilii/motorized_macro_rail_int_fix/README.md

 * Copy the `.uf2` file to the USB drive
 * Unplug and replug the Pico

-There are easier ways you can explore as well:
+There are alternatives you can explore as well:

-* There is a `picotool` program which allows you to load the `.uf2` in a more traditional way.
+* There is a [`picotool`](https://github.com/raspberrypi/picotool) program which allows you to load the `.uf2` directly.
 I prefer it.
-* Pin 30 on the Pico is named `RUN`.
+* [Pin 30 on the Pico](https://www.raspberrypi.com/documentation/microcontrollers/pico-series.html#pinout-and-design-files) is named `RUN`.
 If you drive it to 0V, it will reset the PICO.
 If you do this while holding `BOOTSEL`, the effect same is the same as unplugging and replugging but ergonomically easier and with less USB port wear-and-tear.
-I put a switch between `RUN` and ground (battery negative) whenever I choose the Pico for this reason (as is done in the schematic above).
+I put a switch between `RUN` and ground (battery negative) whenever I go with a Pico for this reason (as is done in the schematic above).

 ### Build firmware yourself